U.S. NAVY IMMOBILIZES JAPANESE FLEET

 July 1945 Kure Harbor aerial bombing: Capsized flagship ŌyodoJuly 1945 Kure Harbor aerial bombing: Battleship Haruna sunk

 Left: On March 19, 1945, Vice Admiral (later Admiral) Marc Mitscher’s Force 58 aircraft carriers made the first carrier attack on the Kure Naval Arsenal.
 On July 24 U.S. Task Force 38, Vice Adm.
 John S. “Slew” McCain commanding, launched a massive attack to destroy any and all remaining units of the Imperial Japanese Navy.
 Two-year-old light cruiser Ōyodo, flagship of Vice Admiral Jisaburō Ozawa’s Combined Fleet, was strafed and hit by four 500‑lb bombs.
-Four days later the Ōyodo was hit by four more bombs and capsized in shallow water.
+Four days later Ōyodo was hit by four more bombs and capsized in shallow water.
 About 300 crewmen were killed, while her remaining crew abandoned ship.

-Right: Aviators from the carriers Shangri-La and Wasp concentrated on the battleship Haruna during their raid on Kure Harbor on July 28, 1945.
-Bombed more than any other Japanese battleship, the Haruna had been seriously damaged four days earlier, but this time she was holed on her port side, took on tons of water, and sank next to the pier with the loss of 65 of her 1,360 crew.
+Right: Aviators from carriers Shangri-La and Wasp concentrated on the battleship Haruna during their raid on Kure Harbor on July 28, 1945.
+Bombed more than any other Japanese battleship, Haruna had been seriously damaged four days earlier, but this time she was holed on her port side, took on tons of water, and sank next to the pier with the loss of 65 of her 1,360 crew.

 July 1945 Kure Harbor aerial bombing: Heavy cruiser Aoba sunkJuly 1945 Kure Harbor aerial bombing: Capsized carrier Amagi

 Left: In October 1944 the Japanese heavy cruiser Aoba was attacked in Manila, the Philippines, by U.S. carrier-based planes from Task Force 38.
-In December the Aoba limped into Kure Harbor, was declared irreparable, and turned into a reserve ship.
-During the U.S. air raid on Kure in April 1945, the Aoba was further damaged and settled in shallow waters.
+In December Aoba limped into Kure Harbor, was declared irreparable, and turned into a reserve ship.
+During the U.S. air raid on Kure in April 1945, Aoba was further damaged and settled in shallow waters.
 Hit again on July 24 and 28, 1945, she was a total loss.

 Contemporary Newsreel Footage of U.S. Third Fleet’s Destruction of Kure Harbor